syncfusion-content/blazor-docs/blazor/floating-action-button/positions.md

 The Blazor Floating Action Button can be positioned anywhere on the `Target` using the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Position) property.
 If the `Target` is not defined, then FAB is positioned based on the browser viewport.

-The position values of Floating Action Button are as follows:
+The built-in position values of Floating Action Button are as follows:

 * TopLeft
 * TopCenter